drusk/bc-dashboard-indicators/Python_Scripts/README.md

 Any that need to change frequently should be extracted as command line arguments or to a separate configuration file.

-## DEPENDENCIES
+## Dependencies

-USES PYTHON 3.
+Uses Python 3.
 No third party libraries are used.